magenta-aps/datafordeler/docs/README.md

 ## Translations

-The documentation site(s) is translated in the Sphinx build process.
+The documentation site is translated in the Sphinx build process.
 More info at: http://www.sphinx-doc.org/en/stable/intl.html

 You should be able to find language files for Greenlandic (kl), Danish (da), and English (en) i the `source/locales` folder.